 Types of equipment

-There are lot of different types of equipment on offer, ranging from small gadgets to large items like wheelchairs.
+There are many different types of equipment on offer, ranging from small gadgets to large items like wheelchairs.
 Here are a few examples:

-There are small gadgets you can buy yourself which might make a big difference.
-For example, kettle tippers and tap turners could help you in the kitchen, or a stocking aid could help you put on socks or slippers.
-The Disabled Living Foundation has lots of information on this (asksara.dlf.org.uk).
+- small aids for daily living – these are small gadgets that can make a big difference, such as tap turners than can help you in the kitchen, or a shoe horn and stocking aid to help you put on shoes and socks.
+Living made easy has lots of information on this.

 Paying for equipment

 Disability equipment can be expensive, but you might be able to get some help with the cost from your local council.
+If you're assessed as needing any equipment or home adaptations that cost less than £1,000 each, your local council must provide them free of charge.
+If what you require costs more than £1,000 each, you may be able to get help from your council to pay for this.
 For more information, see our factsheet Adapting your home to stay independent.